kirschbombe/kirschbombe.github.io/presentations/digitalscholarlyediting.md

   * Genetic: more inclusive, pre-publication versions (French school), also Genette's paratext (that which sits outside the main text)
   * Social text (McGann): critical of intentionalist editing; texts are social, historically situated, as are the author's intentions (enter versioning)

-In many cases, digital scholarly editing attempts to recreate the editorial rationales
+In many cases, digital scholarly editing attempts to recreate the rationales of these and other editorial practices, taking advantage of the